 If your company is gearing up to make the big move, you’re likely asking: How will our applications and databases perform in the cloud?
-How can we improve the predictability of that performance and the resources it will consume?
+How can we improve the predictability of performance and the resources it will consume?
 Is a loss of control inevitable?
-How can we keep our key stakeholders informed and in synch throughout the migration process?
+How can we keep our key stakeholders informed and in sync throughout the migration process?

 from one data platform to another.
 To understand what a successful migration looks like is to understand what success means for your workload.
 We can break this down into how workload performs against how resources are used to execute that workload.

 Before you begin the migration, you should conduct a baseline inventory of your current on-premise architecture and determine the scope of your migration.
 When you have a full grasp of your applications, your hosts, and their architecture, you reduce the possibility of missing dependencies during your migration.
 Start by surveying all your databases and stack ranking them in terms of usage and potential risk.
 This will allow you to take a phased approach, starting with the database with the lowest usage and lower risk in case of failure.
-As you migrate each successive database – learning from any mistakes and confirming best practices – your team will gain expertise and confidence that will be helpful when the time comes to migrate the databases that are more heavily used and pose a greater risk.
+As you migrate each successive database – learning from any mistakes and confirming best practices – your team will gain expertise and confidence that will be helpful when the time comes to migrate the databases more heavily used and pose a greater risk.

-To start the migration process itself, the first thing you need is visibility.
-Planning, managing and validating the success of your workload migration to the cloud will require you to monitor the performance of your applications and databases every step of the way.
+.
+Planning, managing, and validating the success of your workload migration to the cloud will require you to monitor the performance of your applications and databases every step of the way.
 You must be able to quickly, easily track:

-- Infrastructure workload including CPU, Memory, Disk and Network.
+- Infrastructure workload including CPU, Memory, Disk, and Network.
 Each can be considered in the context of utilization, understanding that each has a cost and, as you approach saturation, performance regressions may be introduced.

 - Query workload requires a deeper dive.
-You need high-granularity insights into query behavior and how that workload impacts database internals (contention for concurrent running queries) as well as system resources such as CPU, Memory and IO.
+You need high-granularity insights into query behavior and how that workload impacts database internals (contention for concurrent running queries) as well as system resources such as CPU, Memory, and IO.

-For years, industry leaders have gotten the complete visibility that they need in locally hosted environments by using two complementary SaaS platforms.
-Gaining broader visibility is especially important for companies that want to go beyond database-only migration and move everything to a cloud or hybrid cloud environment
+For years, industry leaders have gotten the complete visibility they need in locally hosted environments by using two complementary SaaS platforms.
+Gaining broader visibility is especially important for companies wanting to go beyond database-only migration and move everything to a cloud or hybrid cloud environment

 - Database Performance Monitoring SolarWinds® Database Performance Monitor (DPM) offers quick, easy drill-down views into everything the database does, from query execution to database internals and system resources.
 Lightweight agents in flexible configurations deliver in-depth views of query behavior and database workload in 1-second granularity across thousands of servers in any environment – cloud, local or hybrid – with virtually no overhead.